gyaliniz/react-crash-course/README.md

 ## 2. State Example - useState, Trigger Dom Update

 React renders components if you say so.
 Consider a case when you want to update a text inside a component after clicking a button.
 Normally you just update the text variable and expect it to be updated, but this does not trigger React to re-render the component.
-For this type of scenario, useState is employed.
-In useState, you call the setter function to update the text, so React will be notified under the hood to re-render the component.
+For this type of scenario, `useState` is employed.
+In `useState`, you call the setter function to update the text, so React will be notified under the hood to re-render the component.

 | First render                                     | After clicking the button                      |
 | ------------------------------------------------ | ---------------------------------------------- |